Skip to main content

 Quality standards and measures, including:

-• specific risks to be measured, monitored, and managed
+• specific risks to be measured, monitored, and managed; and

-• methods used to ensure the QC program is an independent and unbiased function including program governance (targets, sampling) and transaction execution
+• methods used to ensure the QC program is an independent and unbiased function including program governance (targets, sampling) and process execution

 Procedures: detailed operating and reporting procedures for all employees involved in or affected by the QC process

-QC file review process: a process for performing prefunding and post-closing QC file reviews, including at a minimum, a process for
+QC file review process: a process for performing prefunding and post-closing QC file reviews, including at a minimum:

-• confirming compliance with Fannie Mae’s Selling Guide, all related contractual terms and agreements, and that the loans are in all respects eligible for delivery to Fannie Mae
+• confirming compliance with the Selling Guide and the Lender Contract, and that the loans are in all respects eligible for delivery to Fannie Mae, and

 • confirming compliance with applicable federal, state, and local laws and regulations

-Sample selection process: a process for identifying a representative sample of loans for QC file reviews using both random and discretionary selection processes that includes loans
+Sample selection process: a process for identifying a representative sample of loans for QC file reviews using both random and discretionary selection processes that include loans originated

-• originated through each applicable production channel (for example, retail, correspondent, and third-party originators)
+• across all applicable production channels (for example, retail, correspondent, and third-party originators);

-• originated under all mortgage products (for example, fixed-rate, ARM, and special or niche programs)
+• under all mortgage products (for example, fixed-rate, ARM, and special or niche programs); and

-• originated using all underwriting methods (manual and each automated underwriting system)
+• using all underwriting methods (manual and each automated underwriting system)

-• distributing loan-level findings to the business unit(s), specifically to parties within the business unit(s) responsible for resolution
+• distributing loan-level findings to the business unit(s), specifically to parties within the business unit(s) responsible for resolution, and

 • maintaining accurate and detailed records of the results of the lender’s QC reviews

-Vendor review: a process for reviewing the QC work performed by the lender’s third-party vendors
+Quality control vendor review: a process for reviewing and reporting on the QC work performed by the lender’s QC vendors

-File retention: a process for maintaining for three years records of QC findings and reports, loan files reviewed, and all related documentation, including chronicling the location of such records
+Record retention: a process for maintaining all QC-related documentation for at least three years, including records of QC finding and reports, loan files reviewed, reverification documentation and tracking, and the location of such records

-Audit: an audit process to ensure that the lender’s QC processes and procedures are followed by the QC staff and that its assessments and conclusions are recorded and consistently applied
+QC program audit: an audit process to ensure that the lender’s QC policies, processes and procedures are followed by the QC staff and that QC assessments and conclusions are recorded and consistently applied

 Quality Standards and Measures

 The lender is responsible for the development and maintenance of standards for loan quality and for the establishment of processes designed to achieve those standards.
-To evaluate and measure loan quality standards effectively, the lender must establish a methodology for identifying, categorizing, and measuring defects and trends against an established target defect rate.
+To effectively evaluate and measure loan quality standards, the lender must establish a methodology for identifying, categorizing, and measuring defects and trends against an established target defect rate.

 The lender must also establish target defect rates for its organization, reflecting its quality standards and goals.
 The establishment of a target defect rate is based on the lender’s post-closing random QC sample and enables the lender to regularly evaluate and measure progress in meeting its loan quality standards.
 Different target defect rates may be established for different severity levels; however, at a minimum a target defect rate must be established for the lender’s highest level of severity.